collective/tutorial.todoapp/docs/chapter_1.rst

    .. image:: images/save_open.jpg
       :width: 400px

 #.
-When we create a new TODO item, we need to tell Plone what the first state is.
-Go back to the workflow states listing, and make "open" the initial state.
+When we create a new TODO item, we need to tell Plone what the first state
+   is.
+Go back to the workflow states listing, and make ``open`` the initial state.

    .. image:: images/initial_state.jpg
       :width: 400px

 #.
 And that's it!
 Almost...
-Last but not least, we need to assign our new workflow to our TODO item type.
+Last but not least, we need to assign our new
+   workflow to our TODO item type.
 Go back to the main workflow screen.

    .. image:: images/home_base.jpg
       :width: 400px

 #.
-Instead of mapping to the "(Default)" workflow, we are going to map to the id of our new workflow, todo_item_workflow, and then click "Change".
+Instead of mapping to the ``(Default)`` workflow, we are going to map to the
+   id of our new workflow, ``todo_item_workflow``, and then click ``Change``.

-   If you already have TODO items in your site, you MUST click "Update Security Settings" to update the workflow for the items.
+   If you already have TODO items in your site, you MUST click ``Update Security Settings`` to update the workflow for the items.
 Instead of going into gross detail about why this is the case, just sit back, relax, finish the tutorial, and remember to click this button any time you make changes (yes! you can continue to change and update your workflows!).

    .. image:: images/map_to_workflow.jpg
       :width: 400px

 #.
 Could the time have arrived?
-Time to test?
+Time to try it out?
 YES!
-Go to your TODO Items folder and add a new TODO Item.
+Go to your TODO Items
+   folder and add a new TODO Item.
 Validate that the workflow works as expected.
    By toggling between the states.

    .. image:: images/works.jpg
       :width: 400px

 Congrats!
-You have now passed Plone Workflow 101.
-Next we will transition from editing through the web (TTW) to developing.
-With plone.api, it's as easy as pie.
+You have now passed `Plone Workflow 101`.
+Next we will transition from developing through the web (TTW) to developing on the filesystem.